 This private golf club was established in 1923 and comes with tennis facilities and beach facilities, so the entire family can enjoy their time when visiting.

 It is an 18-hole course and one of the most exclusive clubs in Nantucket.

 Its members support the last Caddy Camp in the USA through their Sankaty Head Foundation.
 The Caddy Camp provides scholarships and recreational activities to young people in need throughout the country.
-Some of the more famous members of the club include Larry Bossidy, Jack Welch, and Bill Belichick.
-The total number of members is 550 people.
+Some of the club’s more famous members include Larry Bossidy, Jack Welch, and Bill Belichick.

 The course is designed by Emerson Armstrong and has angulated greens combined with more traditional lynx-style holes.
 The front nine are close to the Atlantic shore, and the rest include wide-open tee shots, greenside bunkers, and beach grass.